ibmresilient/resilient-python-api/python/README.md

 ## Co3 Python Client (python/co3 directory)

-The Co3 Python Client (co3 module) is a simple wrapper around the Python requests module that contains tools helpful in calling the Co3 REST API and Custom Action Framework (CAF).
+The Resilient Python Client (co3 module) is a simple wrapper around the Python requests module that contains tools helpful in calling the Resilient REST API and Custom Action Framework (CAF).

-It provides a SimpleClient class that you use to call the Co3 REST API.
+It provides a SimpleClient class that you use to call the Resilient REST API.

 It provides an ArgumentParser class (which extends argparse.ArgumentParser) to simplify the writing of command line utilities.
-It provides support for arguments such as --host and --email that Co3-oriented command line tools will generally need.
+It provides support for arguments such as --host and --email that Resilient-oriented command line tools will generally need.

 To install this module, run these commands:
 ```